Alejogb1/job-board/blog-data/how-can-screen-readers-automatically-detect-and-announce-elements-that-transition-from-displaynone-to-block.md

 id: "how-can-screen-readers-automatically-detect-and-announce-elements-that-transition-from-displaynone-to-block"
 ---

-Alright, let's talk about the often-tricky subject of dynamic content and screen readers, specifically regarding elements transitioning between `display:none` and `display:block`.
+, let's talk about the often-tricky subject of dynamic content and screen readers, specifically regarding elements transitioning between `display:none` and `display:block`.
 I've navigated this issue in quite a few projects over the years, and it always seems to present unique challenges.
 It's not as simple as just switching visibility; we need to ensure the content is also accessible.
 It’s a point where seemingly benign changes can create a seriously degraded user experience for those relying on assistive technology.

 The core problem arises because screen readers primarily operate off the Document Object Model (DOM).
 When an element goes from `display:none` to `display:block`, it’s not inherently a ‘change’ that a screen reader automatically recognizes as needing an announcement.
-The element technically *exists* in the DOM regardless of its display state.
+The element technically _exists_ in the DOM regardless of its display state.
 It's not like adding or removing a node, which would trigger DOM mutation events that screen readers typically observe.
 Instead, we are changing visual properties, something that doesn't inherently signal a crucial user experience change.
 Essentially, we are working with a semantic disconnect - visible to the eye doesn’t equal available to assistive tech, and the change in `display` is only cosmetic from the DOM perspective.

 The typical naïve approach, relying only on the display property, often fails.
 Users who rely on screen readers might miss critical content updates because their assistive tech remains silent during these transitions.
 We need to find ways to explicitly communicate the change in state to the screen reader.
 There are a few techniques that I have found consistently effective, focusing on using ARIA attributes and JavaScript to bridge that semantic gap.
 Let's get into the approaches, along with some code examples.